 The case has prompted a police investigation, while far-right opposition politician Előd Novák said he would cover any fine imposed on the person involved.
 At the same time, Hungary has seen an unusual display of international diplomatic support, with 44 embassies and cultural institutes issuing a joint statement backing Budapest Pride and the country’s LGBTQ+ community.

-However the issue continues to divide Hungarian politics.
+However, the debate over Pride and LGBTQ+ rights continues to divide Hungarian politics.
 The Hungarian far-right party Mi Hazánk openly opposes both Pride events and adoption rights for same-sex couples.
 The former ruling party Fidesz–KDNP stresses the protection of the traditional family model, while the governing Tisza Party emphasises respect for the right to peaceful assembly and the primacy of children’s welfare in adoption debates.

 Police investigate video of Pride flag removal